anthonyray/sentiment-analysis/README.md

 - To see the results of the classification using the second version of the algorithm :  ```python tpv2.py```
 - - To see the results of the classification using the third version of the algorithm :  ```python tpv3.py```

+## Requirements

+You need the following libs :
+- sklearn
+- nltk
+- numpy

 ## Processing pipeline

 The processing pipeline for every tweet is the following :